blackhespy/asian-option-ann/README.md

 the smallest MSE and a coefficient of determination close to one.
 This paper also shows that option pricing using the ANN method is more efficient than the Monte Carlo method.

-Keyword: Asian Option, Artificial Neural Networks, Levy’s Approximation, Quasi Monte Carlo
+Keyword: Asian Option, Artificial Neural Networks, Levy’s Approximation, Quasi Monte Carlo, ANN